vKexterPLv/VulkanBaseplate/README.md

 This is **not an engine**.

-This is a **baseplate** you can drop into a project and immediately start building a renderer on top of — without fighting Vulkan boilerplate.
+This is a **kit** you can drop into a project and immediately start building a renderer on top of — without fighting Vulkan boilerplate.

 ---